syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ![](SfDataGrid_images/GroupMode.png)

-## Clearing or Removing Group
+## Clearing or removing group

-You can clear the grouping applied to the SfDataGrid by removing the items from the `SfDataGrid.GroupColumnDescriptions` collection or clearing the collection.
+To clear grouping applied to SfDataGrid, remove the items from the `SfDataGrid.GroupColumnDescriptions` collection or clear the collection.

-Please refer the below code snippets to remove the grouping applied to the SfDataGrid.
+Refer to the following code snippets to remove grouping:

 {% tabs %}
 {% highlight xaml %}